| Home | Features | Cooking Dictionary | Cook-&-Book Reviews | Read the Articles |

-Like so many so-called classics, the origin of Welsh Rabbit (Rarebit) has lots of lore associated with it.
-Some say its proper name is indeed Welsh "Rabbit" because it's supposedly what rabbit hunters ate when they came home from a hard day's work.
-Another explanation is that "rabbit" was a humorous term used to describe a melted cheese dish with ale, served on crackers.
+Like so many classic foods, the origin of Welsh Rabbit (also called Rarebit) has lots of lore associated with it.
+Some say its proper name is indeed Welsh 'Rabbit' because it's supposedly what rabbit hunters ate when they came home from a hard day's work.
+Another explanation is that 'rabbit' was a humorous term used to describe a melted cheese dish with ale, served on crackers.
 Another version has it that a Welsh chef tried to pass the dish off as rabbit.
 It is not seen on many menus these days, but rabbit hunting or not, it's definitely a dish worth considering when the days are long and cold.
 For a Dutch version try making it with Gouda cheese and a Dutch beer.

 3 tablespoons all-purpose flour